Discarded-Team/Pyndemic/README.md

 12. t_game.py

 **File 3 'pandemicgame.py'**
-Written in python this file contains four different classes of def.
+Written in python this file contains five different classes of def.

 1: startinggame - This class contains all the defs which preform the actions needed to set up the game, although it does utilise actions  found in other classes.

+2: get - This class contains defs which simply return information about the game in progress.

-2: inaturn - This class contains all the defs which carry out the most basic and simple actions that are completed in a turn, such as # moving a player or drawing a card.
+3: inaturn - This class contains all the defs which carry out the most basic and simple actions that are completed in a turn, such as # moving a player or drawing a card.

-3: playeraction - This class contains all the defs for the eight different player actions that can be completed in a turn.
+4: playeraction - This class contains all the defs for the eight different player actions that can be completed in a turn.
 These are covered by nine different defs as sharing knowledge requires a def for giving a card and a def for taking a card.

-4: game - This class contains all the defs which the players interact with to play the game.
+5: game - This class contains all the defs which the players interact with to play the game.
 It should only require defs found in the playeraction class, and does not interact directly with the .db file which contains the game information.

 **Classes and Defs in PandemicGame.py**
 ***Class One - startinggame***
 This class contains all the defs which preform the actions needed to set up the game, although it does utilise actions found in other classes.
-It contains the following def's
+It contains the following 21 def's

 1. BoardTBL (1 Argument)
 Sets up the gameboard from a given .txt file (1st Argument).
 This has columns which give the name, colour, connections and cubes in a city.
 It also has columns which are set to 1 from 0 when a player or research station are present.